Rob Forbes

 Rob Forbes is an American designer and entrepreneur.
-He is the founder of the furniture company Design Within Reach, and of the bicycle retailer PUBLIC Bikes.
+He is the founder of the furniture company Design Within Reach, and of the bicycle retailer Public Bikes (stylized "PUBLIC").

 Early life and education

 Forbes grew up in Pasadena and Laguna Beach, California.
-He studied aesthetics at UC Santa Cruz and received an Masters of Fine Arts in ceramics from New York State College of Ceramics at Alfred University.
+He studied aesthetics at UC Santa Cruz and received a Masters of Fine Arts in ceramics from New York State College of Ceramics at Alfred University.

 Career

 Forbes received a National Endowment for the Arts grant, and spent his early career as a potter and exhibiting artist; he also taught at Philadelphia College of Art.
 After earning his MBA at Stanford University, Forbes worked as a marketer at Williams Sonoma, Smith & Hawken, and the Nature Company.